 Once created and applied to a given resource, sensitivity labels are fundamentally plain text metadata representations of the custom rules you’ve created.
 Because they are plain text, they can be read and enforced by software that lives outside of your Microsoft 365 tenant.
-This means that team members can safely download files to their local machines without compromising your security goals.
+Meaning security isn't compromised if team members download files to their local machines.

 Additionally, sensitivity labels are persistent.
 That is, once they have been applied to a resource, the policy defined at the time of application remains constant for that particular resource – even if the sensitivity label that has been applied is later updated in some way, the original security policy definition that was applied to a given resource remains unchanged.

-Your central IT team has limited time and resources to manage a wide variety of objectives.
-Sensitivity Labels can help to distribute some of this workload to others in your organization by allowing these non-IT team members to manage data security within their own departments and with only a limited scope of authority.
-For example, maybe you have a marketing team that consistently works with contractors of various types, which presents something of a challenge in that there is a constantly evolving workforce that needs access to specific resources, but also needs to be kept at arm’s length from your organization’s most sensitive information.
+For example, your marketing team consistently works with contractors of various types.
+Presenting something of a challenge with a constantly evolving workforce that needs access to specific resources, but also needs to be kept at arm’s length from your organization’s most sensitive information.